Discovery of Japanese Remains

 anniversary return to the island, several Marine veterans asked

-me to take them to Lt.
-Yamaguchi's last hideout cave located near
+me to take them the last hideout cave of Lt.
+Yamaguchi's located near

 the beach.
 Today a sign is posted near a road about 100 meters or